 A fighter for underserved communities, healthcare, and justice.

-As California’s chief law enforcement officer since 2017, Becerra sued the Trump Administration over 120 times — including to defend the Affordable Care Act and the Deferred Action for Childhood Arrivals (DACA) program at the Supreme Court.
-Becerra has also secured billions of dollars for consumers harmed by corporations and fraudsters and taken nation-leading action to reduce healthcare and prescription drug costs, fight climate change, and empower hardworking families.
+As California’s chief law enforcement officer from 2017 until 2021, Becerra sued the Trump Administration over 120 times — including to defend the Affordable Care Act and the Deferred Action for Childhood Arrivals (DACA) program at the Supreme Court.
+Becerra also secured billions of dollars for consumers harmed by corporations and fraudsters and took nation-leading action to reduce healthcare and prescription drug costs, fight climate change, and empower hardworking families.